ZhaomingKong/Denoising-Comparison/README.md

 Photos taken by Fujifilm X100T are uploaded 6/28/2020.
 Keep healthy and stay at home.

 ******************************** Update 6.0 ***************************************
 Photos taken by NIKON D5300 are uploaded 11/08/2020.
 Keep healthy and stay at home.
-Thank you Shusen Jing for sharing your camera.
+Appreciate Shusen Jing for sharing your camera.

 ******************************** Update 7.0 ***************************************
 Photos taken by HUAWEI Mate40Pro are uploaded 04/08/2022.
 The image quality is amazing.